jeremysmai/JDsMacBundle/README.md

 ## Applications In Bundle
-(Compressed Download (to) Include(s) Solarized Theme) Currently just a listing to must have apps on a fresh Mac System *according to JD*
+(Compressed Download (to) Include Solarized Themes) Currently just a listing to must have apps on a fresh Mac System *according to jeremysmai*

  App | Details
  ---------------- | ----------------